AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_gateway.html.markdown

 * `enable_encrypt_volume` - (Optional) Enable EBS volume encryption for the gateway.
 Only supported for AWS and AWSGov gateways.
 Valid values: true, false.
 Default value: false.
 * `customer_managed_keys` - (Optional and Sensitive) Customer-managed key ID.

+### Monitor Gateway Subnets
+~> **NOTE:** This feature is only available for AWS gateways.

+* `enable_monitor_gateway_subnets` - (Optional) If set to true, the [Monitor Gateway Subnets](https://docs.aviatrix.com/HowTos/gateway.html#monitor-gateway-subnet) feature is enabled.
+Default value is false.
+Available in provider version R2.17.1+.
+* `monitor_exclude_list` - (Optional) A list of monitored instance IDs separated by comma when monitoring feature is enabled.
+Default value is "".
+Available in provider version R2.17.1+.

+### FQDN Gateway
+~> **NOTE:** This attribute is only to be used in Azure FQDN FireNet workflows.

+* ` fqdn_lan_cidr` - (Optional) If `fqdn_lan_cidr` is set, the FQDN gateway will be created with an additional LAN interface using the provided CIDR.
+This attribute is required when enabling FQDN gateway FireNet in Azure.
+Available in provider version R2.17.1+.

 ### Misc.
 * `allocate_new_eip` - (Optional) If set to false, use an available address in Elastic IP pool for this gateway.
 Otherwise, allocate a new Elastic IP and use it for this gateway.
 Available in Controller 2.7+.
 Valid values: true, false.
 Default: true.
 Option not available for Azure and OCI gateways, they will automatically allocate new EIPs.
 * `eip` - (Optional) Specified EIP to use for gateway creation.
 Required when `allocate_new_eip` is false.
 Available in Controller version 3.5+.
 Only supported for AWS and GCP gateways.
 * `tag_list` - (Optional) Tag list of the gateway instance.
 Only available for AWS and AWSGov gateways.
 Example: ["key1:value1", "key2:value2"].
 * `enable_vpc_dns_server` - (Optional) Enable VPC DNS Server for gateway.
 Currently only supported for AWS and AWSGov gateways.
 Valid values: true, false.
 Default value: false.
 * `zone` - (Optional) Availability Zone.
 Only available for cloud_type = 8 (AZURE).
 Must be in the form 'az-n', for example, 'az-2'.
-Available as of provider version R2.17+.
+Available in provider version R2.17+.

-### Monitor Gateway Subnets
-* `enable_monitor_gateway_subnets` - (Optional) If set to true, the [Monitor Gateway Subnets](https://docs.aviatrix.com/HowTos/gateway.html#monitor-gateway-subnet) feature is enabled.
-Default value is false.
-Available as of provider version R2.17.1+.
-* `monitor_exclude_list` - (Optional) A list of monitored instance IDs separated by comma when Monitor Gateway Subnets feature is enabled.
-Default value is "".
-Available as of provider version R2.17.1+.

-### FQDN Gateway
-* ` fqdn_lan_cidr` - (Optional) If `fqdn_lan_cidr` is set, the FQDN gateway will be created with an additional LAN interface using the provided cidr.
-This attribute is required when enabling FQDN gateway firenet in Azure.
-Available in provider version R2.17.1+.

 ## Attribute Reference